-The mental health program, offered in the center for psychology and men-Inemental neatin program, oriered in the center for psychology and men-tal health, leads to an associate of arts (AA) degree upon completion of 76 semester hours (normally 5 semesters) in specialized mental health and sup-porting courses.
+The mental health program, offered in the center for psychology and mental health, leads to an associate of arts (AA) degree upon completion of 76 semester hours (normally 5 semesters) in specialized mental health and supporting courses.
 Specialized courses focus on developing skills in working with people and their families.
-Course work in mental health normally begins in the fall semester.
-Students should work out a comprehensive schedule with a faculty adviser.
-Students may minor in mental health by completing 20 a faculty adviser.
-Students may minor in mental health by completing 20 semester hours of required and elective courses, not including field experience courses.
+Students may minor in mental health by completing 20 semester hours of mental health courses, not including field experience courses.

-The U.S. Department of Health and Human Services and the National Insti-tute of Mental Health define mental health workers as persons who are, or will be, employed to perform a variety of therapeutic, supportive, and preventive functions for people with emotional, developmental, or social problems within an organized mental health delivery system.
+The U.S. Department of Health and Human Services and the National Institute of Mental Health define mental health workers as persons who are, or will be, employed to perform a variety of therapeutic, supportive, and preventive functions for people with emotional, developmental, or social problems within an organized mental health delivery system.
 These workers are not members of the core mental health disciplines of psychiatry, psychology, social work or psychiatric nursing.
-The University of Southern Colorado program provides knowledge and skills which can be put to use in a variety of settings to provide knowledge and skills which can be put to use in a variety of settings to provide mental health and social restoration services.
+The University of Southern Colorado program provides knowledge and skills which can be put to use in a variety of settings to provide mental health and social restoration services.
 At the same time, the program prepares the student for work on a baccalaureate degree in one of the many allied disciplines.

-Students should see a department adviser for information about degree requirements and scheduling of classes:
+Students should see a program adviser for information about degree requirements and scheduling of classes:

-All majors are required to complete the following:
+All majors must earn a grade of C or better in in required mental health courses and are required to complete the following:

-BCOM 1 Year 110, 211 Cre Composition I and II ants 6

-BCOM 120 College Reading

-MATH 105 Introductory Algebra. ŝ

-MH 115 Introduction to Mental Health

-MH 121 Interviewing 5

-MH 131 Counseling ŝ

-MH 141 Group Process I ŝ

-151 Introduction to Human Development

-MH MH 170 Field Experience I

-MH 181 Seminar I.

-PE 100 PE Orientation 2

-4

-PSYCH 101,102 General Psychology I and II - ( - ( - () - ()

-General Education -

-3

-Sophome ore Year Cre dit
+Freshman Year Cr edits

+Freshman ENG MATH MH MH MH MH MH MH MH PE PSYCH RDG 110, 211 105 115 121 131 141 151 170 181 100 101,102 Composition I and II Introductory Algebra Introduction to Mental Health Interviewing Counseling Group Process I Introduction to Human Development Field Experience I Seminar I PE Orientation General Psychology I and II College Reading General Education 6 3 2 2 2 2 3 3 3 1 2 6 2 3 3 3 8

+00

-FL 181 Introductory to Spanish
+Sophomore Year 181 Introductory to Spanish redits 3

-or
+or 101 indicadory to opanion to the control of the control

-FL 191 Beginning Spanish
+FL 191 Beginning Spanish 5

-MH 200 Drugs, Society and Human Behavior
+MH 210 Drugs, Society and Human Behavior 2

-MH 231 Family Dynamics.
+MH 231 Family Dynamics 3

-MH 251 Behavior Modification
+MH 251 Behavior Modification 3

-MH 260 Field Experience II

-MH 290 Field Experience Block
+MH 294 Field Experience 8

-SOC 230 Marriage and the Family
+SOC 230 Marriage and the Family 3

-SPCOM 101 Basic Speech Communication
+SPCOM 101 Basic Speech Communication 2

-General Education 1
+General Education 12

-3

-TOTAL 7
+36-38

+MH COURSES

-MH 115 Introduction to Mental Health 2(2-0) Overview of the field from an applied-psychological perspective.
+MH 115 Introduction to Mental Health 2(2-0)

+Overview of the field from an applied-psychological perspective.
 GEN. ED.
 IIA.

-MH 121 Interviewing 2(2-0) Interviewing principles and techniques related to mental health.
+MH 121 Interviewing 2(2-0)

+Interviewing principles and techniques related to mental health,

 MH 131 Counseling 2(2-0) Prerequisite MH 121 or permission of instructor.

 Exploration of basic principles and techniques and their practical application and implementation in the therapeutic process.